kumahq/kuma/docs/madr/decisions/037-configure-all-gateways.md

   tags: {} # not required
 ```

+When there is no tags, policy targets all gateways.

 Thanks to this we can allow users to target all gateways and apply some good default configuration for them.

 > Note: